SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 * Other Clouds e.g. AWS, Netlify, GitHub Pages
 * Hybrid

-## 1.3 How often does the app need to run?
+### 1.3 How often does the app need to run?
 Evaluating how often an app needs to run is crucial for determining the right costing model.
-A website or app that needs to be available 24/7 is suited to a different payment model than something which is called infrequently as a scheduled job that runs once a day.
+A website or app that needs to be available 24/7 is suited to a different model than something which is called infrequently such as a scheduled job that runs once a day.

 There are 2 models:

+* Runs all the time
+   * Classic (Pay per month) e.g. Azure App Service, Azure VM, AKS
 * Runs Occasionally
    * Serverless (Pay per execution) e.g. Azure Functions, Azure Logic Apps
-* Runs all the time
-   * Classic (Pay per month) e.g. Azure App Service, Azure VM, AKS

-# 2. How do you store your data?
+## 2. How do you store your data?
-Azure has tonnes of ways to store data that have vastly different capabilities and costing models.So to get it right, ask 2 questions
+Azure has tonnes of ways to store data that have vastly different capabilities and costing models.
+So to get it right, ask 2 questions.

-## 2.1 What will I use the data for?
+### 2.1 What will the data be used for?
 The first question is what is the purpose of the data.
 Data that is used for everyday apps has very different storage requirements to data that is used for complex reporting.

 So data can be put into 2 categories: